What are Azure Durable Functions

 Orchestrator Function

-The Orchestrator Function plays a significant role in building the Durable function, which is considered the heart of the Durable function solution.
+The Orchestrator Function plays a significant role in building the Durable function, which is the heart of the Durable function solution.
 In this function, you need to write the workflow in code.
 You can call the Activity function from the Orchestrator Function inside the code.
 You can also call another Orchestrator Function and Sub Orchestrator Function from this primary Orchestrator Function.

 Activity Function